C23-PS048/Capstone-MD/README.md

 ### How To Build This Project

-If you build this application an error will occur.
+If you build this application for the first time an error will occur.
 Because this application requires an API Key to display the Google Map.
-Follow this tutorial to generate Google map api key
+Follow this important tutorial to generate Google map api key
 >[Set up in Cloud Console](https://developers.google.com/maps/documentation/android-sdk/start#set_up_in_cloud_console) (Note: ignore the other steps from this link)

 Once you have the api key, follow these steps: